It pays to spend time choosing an intrusion deterrence system.

 Cyber crime is growing, and your security system should make the villains of the digital world quake in their boots.

 The best way to check if your current security processes are up to the job is to audit them.
-No-one wants to waste money on fancy tools that gather digital dust, which is why carrying out an audit before you splurge on a new deterrent system is a must.
+No-one wants to waste money on fancy tools that gather digital dust, which is why carrying out an audit before you splurge on a new deterrence system is a must.

 Audits help to identify existing vulnerabilities and gaps in your security processes, so that you only buy the solutions you need, and don’t miss out on the ones you do.